doby162/witchazzan-server/README.md

 The majority of data passed in by the client application is handled by handle-location-update, which attaches newly received state information to the client's avatar via the mail queue.

 The api is, approximately, as follows:
-* Handle-login: when a new client is connected, they are assigned an in game avatar and they recieve the output of establish-identity, which allows client programs to know which game object is their avatar.
+* Handle-login: when a new client is connected, they are assigned an in game avatar and they receive the output of establish-identity, which allows client programs to know which game object is their avatar.
 * Handle-location-update: The main update handler, this function expects new X and Y values for the avatar, as well as any additional key/value pairs the client program would like to associate with the avatar.
 It's a current goal of the project to implement validation for this incoming data, by disallowing setting certain keys and validating updates to other keys.
 * Handle-chat: Chat messages get broadcast to all clients, they are not stored.
 * Handle-command: Various commands can be entered via the client by sending a chat message beginning with a forward slash.
   * /look and /listen give information about the location.
-  * /reload hotloads the current version of the source code into memory, soon to be accompanied by /git-pull
+  * /reload hot loads the current version of the source code into memory, soon to be accompanied by /git-pull
   * /who returns a list of all connected players
 * Handle-fireball: Creates a new fireball object depending on the state of the originating avatar.